akshayhiregoudar/TurtleBot3/README.md

-# Control and Navigation of TurtleBot3 ground robots using MATLAB's ROS and Navigation Toolbox.
+# Control and Navigation of TurtleBot3 ground robots using MATLAB's ROS and Navigation Toolbox

 This repository contains MATLAB and C++ codes along with Gazebo files needed to simulate the motion of a robot in an environment with static and dynamic obstacles.